 Heredity.
 A family history of multiple pregnancy raises the chances of having twins.

 Older age.
-Women older than 30 have a greater chance of multiple conception.
-Many women today
+People assigned female at birth who are older than 30 have a greater chance of multiple

 Past pregnancies.
 Having 1 or more previous pregnancies, especially a multiple pregnancy, raises the

 Race.
 African-American people assigned female at birth are more likely to have twins than

 any other race.
 Asian Americans and Native Americans have the lowest rates for twins.

 White people assigned female at birth have the highest rate of higher-order multiple

 births (triplets or more).
 This is especially true for those older than 35.

 Other factors that have greatly raised the multiple birth rate in recent years are